 My Own Products

-As I have started to develop relationships with manufactures and all over North America, I am going to start looking into developing my own line of products.
-This was always my intentions as it can significantly help with margins.
+As I have started to develop relationships with manufacturers all over North America, I am going to start looking into developing my own line of products.
+This was always my intention as it can significantly help with margins.
 On average, I’m working on 50% margins right now because I am wholesaling other peoples products.
 By developing my own products, I can achieve 3-5x higher margins.

-Developing and launching your own products is no easy task though, so although I am looking at this early, it may take 6 months+ to begin executing.
+Developing and launching your own product is no easy task though, so although I am looking at this early, it may take 6 months+ to begin executing.

 New Product Categories

-Along with having a better understand of the niche I am in and my customers, comes a better understanding of what they want.
-Based on new, learned knowledge, I will be adding several new categories of products to Finch Goods to expand it’s offering and become a closer fit with our customers.
+Along with having a better understanding of the niche I’m in and my customers, there comes a better understanding of what they want.
+Based on new, learned knowledge, I will be adding several new categories of products to Finch Goods to expand its offering and become a closer fit with our customers.

 The premise of A Better Lemonade Stand is to build online, scalable businesses, but I was offered a spot at a popup shop at the end of November so I figured I might as well try it.
-Don’t get me wrong, I would never turn Finch Goods into a physical storefront but, I am interested to increase Finch Goods presence and brand recognition in my city.
+Don’t get me wrong, I would never turn Finch Goods into a physical storefront but I’m interested to increase Finch Goods’ presence and brand recognition in my city.

 Search Engine Optimization

-My current DIY photography was bootstrapped.
-I spent $24 in total but it worked.
-The difficult part was that I am using my desk so I always have to clear out large amount of things and take over the office.
-This has become a hassle and consistency from shot to shot changes slightly because of inconsistent bulb positioning.
+My current DIY photography was bootstrapped; I spent $24 in total but it worked.
+The difficult part was that I’m using my desk so I always have to clear out a large number of things and take over the office.
+This has become a hassle and consistency from shot-to-shot changes slightly because of inconsistent bulb positioning.

 As you can see, a lot of wheels have been turning on the background.
-From conversion optimization, to marketing, to accounting to operations, everything has been slowly built up and continues to be built.
+From conversion optimization to marketing to accounting and operations — everything has been slowly building up and continues to be built.
 What’s important to realize and take away is that building a business takes time.
-There’s literally hundreds of things to do and that list or organic, it’s constantly changing and growing.
+There are literally hundreds of things to do and that list is organic; it’s constantly changing and growing.
 However, every single one of those things stems from starting.

-If you’re still struggling to find a product or niche to begin your online business, make sure you check out my last post (that’s received over 50,000 views!) on how I created another business in 24 hours, from idea all the way to $350 in sales (Yes!
-All in 24 hours!)
+If you’re still struggling to find a product or niche to begin your online business, make sure you check out my last post, How to Start a T-Shirt Business, to learn more about on how I created another business in 24 hours from the idea all the way to $350 in sales — yes, all in 24 hours!